lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline3.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/model_evaluation_code.png" width="764" height="255" />
 </p>

-The confidence interval (CI) of a model indicates our confidence on the testing performance score, about whether it is the true model performance.
+The confidence interval (CI) of a model reflects how confident we are that the testing performance score represents the model's true performance.

 For example, Lady H. applied model CI on this regression problem and got the value range between `[0.9365995068246098, 0.9388730216990719]`, the sepcified confidence level is 95%, indicating that, if the testing performance (R2 score in this case) is within this value range, then there is 95% likelihood that the model performance is true.